HomeAbout UsCommunity GardensCROPS InitiativesEducationGet Involved

 This widely popular technique of bed preparation will ensure healthy roots, beautiful blooms, and a bountiful harvest.
 Popularized by John Jeavons of Ecology Action in his book "How to Grow More Vegetables than you ever thought possible, on less land than you can imagine"

-Community CROPS beds are dug 3-4 ft wide and 8-20 ft in length.
+Community Crops beds are dug 3-4 ft wide and 8-20 ft in length.
 The width provides a manageable distance for working in the bed without ever having walk in the bed again.
-This helps to alleviate soil compaction, keeping air space in the soil at an optimum 50%.

 Double Dig Instructions